altbdoor/kusaba-helma/_posts/2016-04-26-Emergency-Announcement.md

 title: Emergency Announcement
 ---

-This is an emergency announcement.
-We are currently having issues with Helma, and it is more or less in a lockdown now.
-Discussions can be found [here](http://desustorage.org/c/thread/2638250), <strike>but desustorage appears to be down for me as well.
+<strike>This is an emergency announcement.
+We are currently having issues with Helma, and it is more or less in a lockdown now.</strike> Discussions can be found [here](http://desustorage.org/c/thread/2638250), <strike>but desustorage appears to be down for me as well.
 Not a good day to start with today</strike>.

+**Update: 4 May 2016**

+> Helma's up and running again!

+The crisis is over.
+After the move to a new host, we struggled with the PHP configuration a little, as Kusaba was using some pretty old libraries.
+By the least we now know that we need PHP 5.3 if we ever jump ship again.

+Some pictures from the Shirley thread were missing, and I don't think we were able to recover them.
+Other than that, all should be well with Helma.

+Check out [helma.us](http://helma.us/) today to read the official reopening announcement from HelmaAdmin.

+---

 **Update: 28 Apr 2016**